Old 97's: Career

 Initially a popular Dallas bar band, Old 97's toured the country after releasing their first album, 1994's Hitchhike to Rhome and 1995's split EP release Stoned / Garage Sale with fellow Dallas band Funland on Idol Records.
 In Chicago, they caught the attention of Bloodshot Records and were signed to record their next album.
 1995's Wreck Your Life brought them to the attention of Elektra Records, who hoped that alt-country could be a new post-grunge trend.
 Lead singer Rhett Miller, born in Austin, later lived in New York City and Los Angeles.
 Many of the band's songs include local Texas references, with references to New York City, Los Angeles, and Chicago appearing as well.

 Most songs are written and sung by Miller, with bassist Murry Hammond picking up the vocals on one or two tracks per album.
 Hammond also handled a number of country covers, especially in the band's earlier years.
 Hammond also performs gospel at his local church.
 The band's 2004 album Drag It Up also includes a song written and sung by guitarist Ken Bethea, "Coahuila."

 In 2005, Blender magazine ranked the band's then most successful single, 1999's "Murder (Or a Heart Attack)", as the 176th greatest song "since you were born."

 Their music has been featured in a number of films and TV series, including The Break-Up ("Salome", "Melt Show", "Timebomb"), Clay Pigeons ("Timebomb"), Slither ("The New Kid"), Ned's Declassified School Survival Guide ("Big Brown Eyes"), Ed ("Question", "King of All the World"), Scrubs ("Question"), Veronica Mars ("Adelaide", "Four-Leaf Clover", "The New Kid") and Scorpion ("Question").
 With respect to The Break-Up, a key scene toward the end of the film takes place at an Old 97's concert.
+In the season 2 episode "Tango and Smash", of the series FUBAR, the Old 97's appear as a random unnamed house band at a fancy restaurant in Tallinn who are asked if they might know the oldie "Dance With Me" – though they are only able to closely replicate the Old 97's (effectively playing a remix of their own song) for a lengthy dance scene between two of the series leads.

 Rhett Miller has recorded seven solo studio albums and one live album, with 2002's The Instigator receiving substantial airplay on alternative-oriented radio stations.
 He toured with Neil Finn in 2004.
 Miller's second major commercial album, The Believer, was released in February 2006.
 Murry Hammond's solo album, I Don't Know Where I'm Going But I'm on My Way, was released April 21, 2008.